SriVignesh-G/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
-clone the repository from the github.
+Fork the repository in your github and Clone the repository from the github.

 ### Step 2:
-start the Django project.
+Start the Django project.

 ### Step 3:
-create the folder named templates.
+Create the folder named templates.

 ### Step 4:
-create html file in templates and enter the code.
+Add html file in templates and enter the code.

 ### Step 5:
-modify view.py, urls.py and settings.py.
+Make necessary changes in view.py, urls.py and settings.py.

 ### Step 6: